 MS can damage nerves throughout the body.
 If it damages nerves in the face or head, a person may feel tingling in that area.

-Simple partial seizures can affect people with epilepsy.
+Focal aware seizures can affect people with epilepsy.
 When a person has a simple partial seizure, they do not lose consciousness, as the seizure occurs in only one part of the brain.

 Autoimmune conditions attack parts of a person’s body.
 In some cases, autoimmune conditions attack the nerves and surrounding tissues.
 If this occurs, a person may experience tingling in the head.

 Two occipital nerves run on both sides of the head.
-They from the neck to the top of the head, stopping at about the forehead.
+They go from the neck to the top of the head, stopping at about the forehead.

 These nerves are responsible for the feelings and sensations on the top and back of the head.
 If something irritates either of them, it can cause shooting pain or a tingling sensation in the head.